xiaohai0520/Algorithm/huahua/readme.md

 BiBFS same as BFS but use the forword and backword, if word in for in the back or back in the for it means meeting ,can combine together.
 #### 752. Open the Lock
 BFS not forget to add a set to save the visited.
+### 01 Matrix
+#### 542. 01 Matrix
+DFS. get the mini one but it will cost more time.
+BFS. try to search layer by layer.